grandma-collaboration/icare/docs/dev_guide/index.md

 2. Installing PostgreSQL

-The version of PostgreSQL that is shipped with most Debian-based Linux distributions is not up to date (usually 12 or 14 instead of 16).
+The version of PostgreSQL that is shipped with most Debian-based Linux distributions is not up to date.
 If you already have an older version installed, you first need to remove it:
 ```
 sudo systemctl stop postgresql
 sudo pg_dropcluster --stop <older_version> main